translate/l10n-guide/docs/guide/tools/glossary.rst

 PlusTools is a macro that runs within MS Word on MS Windows.
 It is not GPL but it is freeware for all purposes.
-It is slow but potentially useful for smaller texts because it can exclude words that occur in MS Word's spellchecker and/or thesaurus, or words that have less than X synonymns in the thesaurus.
+It is slow but potentially useful for smaller texts because it can exclude words that occur in MS Word's spellchecker and/or thesaurus, or words that have less than X synonyms in the thesaurus.
 You can also exclude certain words (similar to a stoplist, but you can add any words to it), words beginning with a certain set of characters, and words that are smaller than X number of characters.